matthewdshepherd/moviesoutnow/README.md

 ## Why'd We Do This?

-We are students at Turing School of Software and Design, whom provioded the project specifications and website design.
+We are students at Turing School of Software and Design, whom provided the project specifications and website design guidelines.
 We are learning all the things on our way to becoming Software Engineers.

 ## Link to Project Management Board